 Depending on their own properties, other ingredients also have the ability to strengthen or weaken gluten.
 Understanding this is important for technique, as well as recipe development.
 For example, the ions in salt tend to increase gluten strength.
 Alternatively, larger volumes of sugar and fat (think: sweet pastries) will decrease overall gluten strength.
 Acidity can also have a weakening effect on gluten, which is why certain pastry dough recipes will recommend adding a touch of vinegar or lemon juice to doughs.

-Different Types of Flour + Why/When to Use Them
+Different Types of Baking Flour + Why/When to Use Them

 Certain strains of wheat (eg. hard red winter wheat) contain higher protein – aka. gluten – than other strains of wheat (eg. soft white wheat), and are used accordingly to create different types of flours.